Best Premium Golf Balls 2025

 Reasons to avoid

-Another model used on the professional circuit, the Callaway Chrome Tour range is a new model for 2024, with both the standard Chrome Tour and Tour X taking the top spot as Callaway's premium ball offering.
+Another model used on the professional circuit, the Callaway Chrome Tour range features the standard Chrome Tour and Tour X, both of which take the top spot as Callaway's premium ball offering.
 Callaway themselves claim it's the 'gold standard Tour ball for better players who want the best in distance and feel'.

 How did it stay so stable, you may ask?
 Well, Callaway have implemented a new Hyperfast Soft core that has been designed to give as much speed as possible, as well as an innovative new dimple design of hexagonal and spherical dimples.
 This is where the stability comes in the performance.